santanap2/santanap2/README.md

 I have a general knowledge of Front-end and Back-end skills, which includes Javascript, React.Js, HTML, CSS, Jest, Node.Js, Express, MySQL, Typescript, Sequelize, Docker and others.

 In my public repositories you can see many numbered projects.
-These are all the projects I developed, alone or in groups with classmates during my last year studying at Trybe.
-It's good to see how much I've evolved as a programmer from zero knowledge in programming until now, and how much is still missing!
+These are all the projects I developed, alone or in groups with classmates during my last year studying at Trybe, sorted in chronological order as I learned.
+It's nice to see how much I've evolved as a programmer from zero knowledge in programming until now, and how much is still missing!
 I invite you to take a quick look at my work.
 Thank you a lot!

 At this moment, I'm looking for a oportunity for my first work experience as a web developer.
 Feel free to contact me anytime.
 Best regards!
 My email is: pedrosantana.dev@gmail.com